PaddlePaddle/Paddle/doc/fluid/design/dist_train/distributed_lookup_table_design.md

 ## Distributed Lookup Table
 ### Problem 1: The lookup table may be very large.

- In the condition like the search engine and recommendation system, the number of feature ID may be very large, say 100,000,000,000, then for a float value lookup table of size 8, the total size of the table is:
+ In the condition like the search engine and recommendation system, the number of feature Id may be very large, say 100,000,000,000, then for a float value lookup table of size 8, the total size of the table is:

  ```
  100,000,000,000 * 8 * 4(Bytes) = 2980.23 GB